ITzTravelInTime/TINURecovery/README.md

 SIP:

+**WARNING**: Requires sandboxing to be disabled.

-- [Available only on macOS, Requires Sandboxing to be turned off to work] detects the status of macOS's SIP (System Integrity Protection) and allows for debugabbility reguardless of the actual status of it on the computer by creating a subclass and overriding the 'simulatedStatus' propery.
+- [Available only on macOS] detects the status of macOS's SIP (System Integrity Protection) and allows for debugabbility reguardless of the actual status of it on the computer by creating a subclass and overriding the 'simulatedStatus' propery.

     Basic example usage: